- LEADING EFFECTIVELY ARTICLE

 4. Embrace flexibility in the workplace.

 Whether organizations choose to continue to allow remote work options or transition to hybrid or in-person environments, flexibility continues to be a top priority.
-It doesn’t just benefit employees; organizations also benefit from increased productivity, better recruiting and retention of top talent, and improved engagement levels.Â
+It doesn’t just benefit employees; organizations also benefit from increased productivity, better recruiting and retention of top talent, and improved engagement levels.

 Learn how to offer flexibility in your own organization.
 Read Why Today’s Organizations Need to Embrace Flexibility in the Workplace.

-6. Boost psychological safety at work.
+5. Boost psychological safety at work.

 When people feel comfortable speaking up, asking questions, and disagreeing with the status quo, they also feel comfortable taking risks and exchanging innovative new ideas.
 A psychologically safe environment starts with a feeling of belonging, where people feel assured their perspectives are valuable.

 Learn how to build a more psychologically safe workplace.
-Read What is Psychological Safety at Work?
+Read What Is Psychological Safety at Work?

-7. Promote diverse, equitable, and inclusive organizations.
+6. Promote diverse, equitable, and inclusive organizations.

 It’s time to fully appreciate and engage all your talent.
-Read 5 Powerful Ways to Take REAL Action on DEI (Diversity, Equity & Inclusion).
+Read Inclusive Leadership: Steps to Take to Get It Right and Retaining & Developing Women Leaders: 5 Steps for Success.

-12. Lead with purpose.
+10. Lead with purpose.

 Ready to Take the Next Step?